-- · small local consulting firms that operate in no more than one or two geographic regions; - · boutique consulting firms, such as Prolifics and Avanade; - · national consulting firms, such as Accenture, Deloitte Consulting and Sapient; - · in-house professional services organizations of software companies; and - · offshore providers, such as Infosys Technologies Limited and Wipro Limited.
+- · small local consulting firms that operate in no more than one or two geographic regions; - boutique consulting firms, such as Prolifics and Avanade; - · national consulting firms, such as Accenture, Deloitte Consulting, Cognizant, and Sapient; - · in-house professional services organizations of software companies; and - · offshore providers, such as Infosys Technologies Limited and Wipro Limited.

-We believe that the principal competitive factors affecting our market include domain expertise, track record and customer references, quality of proposed solutions, service quality and performance, efficiency, reliability, scalability and features of the software platforms upon which the solutions are based, and the ability to implement solutions quickly and respond on a timely basis to customer needs.
+We believe that the principal competitive factors affecting our market include domain expertise, track record and customer references, growing partner network with leading technology companies, quality of proposed solutions, service quality and performance, efficiency, reliability, scalability and features of the software platforms upon which the solutions are based, and the ability to implement solutions quickly and respond on a timely basis to customer needs.
 In addition, because of the relatively low barriers to entry into this market, we expect to face additional competition from new entrants.
 We expect competition from offshore outsourcing and development companies to continue.